The recent growth of online payments is a testament to how crucial payment gateways are for your business.

 Payment gateways are services that process your business’ card transactions.
 They’re an asset to your business because they ensure safe and smooth transactions, and reduce losses associated with late payments.

 This article will walk you through what a payment gateway is, why they’re popular, how online payments work with them, and the different ways you can integrate with a payment gateway.
-For more about choosing the right payment gateway, click here.

 What is a payment gateway?